hannobraun/playground/2025-08-02_language-design/README.md

 Long-term (and that day, most like, will never come), the answer might be type inference and other magic.
 But for now, let's not worry about it and prioritize ease of implementation.

-There's just one number type, and which one that is is implementation-defined.
-And I guess relying on anything but positive numbers between 0 and 127 is undefined behavior then.
+There's just one number type, and which one that is, is implementation-defined.
+I guess that means relying on anything but positive numbers between 0 and 127 is undefined behavior then.

 ### Assignment